TheClause/learn-prolog/articles/roles-permissions-1.md

-## Building a Permission System: Part 1
+## Building a Roles & Permissions System: Part 1

 Logic programming is something all developers should learn.
 It isn't actually that hard, and simply knowing **what's possible** will positively influence you in choosing better tools, for now and the future.